dcos/dcos-diagnostics/README.md

 – see: https://github.com/dcos/dcos-diagnostics/pull/35
 In that time dcos-diagnostics was called `3dt`
 ([DC/OS Distributed Diagnostics Tool](https://github.com/dcos/3dt/tree/master)).
-It was deprecated in Jun, 2017 but some references might still exists.
+It was deprecated in Jun, 2017 but some references might still exist.

 ## Build